storycoder/Drive_RoR/README.md

 # Drive Ruby on Rails Course

-Welcome to the Drive Course Ruby on Rails course notes page.
-This repository will store class notes in the Wiki section and any additional programs we will write in when using the Cloud9 development enviroment in class.
+Welcome to the Drive - Ruby on Rails course notes repository.
+Please use the soon to be created Wiki to reviews class notes.

+Also look for the code to any programs we create together to be pushed to this particular space.

-Along with that, I will periodically post links in this README to helpful resources for giving conceptual and hands on insights about what makes Ruby on Rails a great language!
+Along with that, I will periodically post links in this README to helpful resources for problem solving and that lend conceptual and hands on insights about what makes Ruby on Rails a great language!

 More to come ...